anggerharyo/anggerharyo/README.md

 </p>

 ## 🧑‍💻 About Me
 Hey there!
 I’m Angger, an Informatics Engineering student with a passion for **data, AI, and machine learning**.
-I enjoy turning messy data into meaningful insights and building AI models that (hopefully) make life easier.
 Currently diving deep into MLOps & AWS Back-End Development, while having fun by taking on hobbies and new challenges 😆

-🎵 Fun fact: I’m always up for exploring new things, whether it’s a tech breakthrough or just trying out a new hobby like singing.
+🎵 Fun fact: I love exploring new things, whether it’s a tech breakthrough or trying out a new hobby like singing.
 Life’s too short to stick to just one thing, right?

 ---